 That sounds risky, as it may cause confusion among reasonable consumers.
 You may face legal consequences.
 Why not try something more creative?
 More details are necessary to provide a professional analysis of your issue.
 The best first step is an Initial Consultation with an Attorney.
 You can read...Read more »

 We are looking to do a certification for nutritional supplements, with the name "Perfectly Paleo".
 If a supplement meets certain key requirements, we will certify it "Perfectly Paleo".
-A check of TESS shows that there is a trademark for "Perfectly Paleo" and it is for a Paleo based snack food....
+A check of TESS shows that there is a trademark for "Perfectly Paleo" and it is...
 Read more »

 More details are necessary to provide a professional analysis of your issue.
 The best first step is an Initial Consultation with an Attorney.
 You can read more about me, my credentials, awards, honors, testimonials, and media...Read more »